Maps-Messaging/mapsmessaging_server/README.md

 :small_orange_diamond: - Using the QPID [JMS2.0 over AMQP client](https://qpid.apache.org/components/jms/index.html) \
 :red_circle: - Requires appropriate hardware for support \
 :heavy_exclamation_mark: - Transport does not support a connection based protocol \
+:small_green_diamond: - NMEA requires either a GPS device or be configured for GPSD socket connection \
 :x: - The protocol and the transport are not compatible \
 \
 These protocols and transports are supported natively by the server,